Product Stewardship at Sumitomo Chemical

-In fiscal 2017, there were no reports of violations of regulations or self-imposed restrictions for Sumitomo Chemical products and services at any stage of their life cycles.
-There were no reports of violations of regulations or self-imposed restrictions regarding information or labeling for products or services.
+In fiscal 2018, there were no reports of violations of regulations for Sumitomo Chemical products and services at any stage of their life cycles.

 Effective Use of SuCCESS

-In order to appropriately manage and effectively use information on chemicals handled by the Company, such as their composition, toxicological information (risks and hazards), and regulatory requirements, Sumitomo Chemical has developed the comprehensive chemical management system (SuCCESS).*1 This system is used in order to respond to inquiries from customers concerning substances contained in our products and precisely comply with laws and regulations in Japan and around the world.
-We also use this system to create SDS*3 in around 40 languages to comply with GHS*2 and accurately and efficiently communicate hazard information throughout the supply chain.
+In order to appropriately manage and effectively use information on chemicals handled by the Company, such as their composition, toxicological information (risks and hazards), and regulatory requirements, Sumitomo Chemical has developed the comprehensive chemical management system (SuCCESS).*4 This system is used in order to respond to inquiries from customers concerning substances contained in our products and precisely comply with laws and regulations in Japan and around the world.
+We also use this system to create SDS*5 in around 40 languages to comply with GHS*6 and accurately and efficiently communicate hazard information throughout the supply chain.
 This system is also being proactively rolled out to Group companies.
-We had installed the system at 10 Group companies in Japan and overseas as of fiscal 2018.
+We had installed the system at 11 Group companies in Japan and overseas as of fiscal 2018.
 We began using a substance volume tracking (SVT) system to report the manufacture / import volume (to government) under the chemical substances control law.

-- Globally Harmonized System of Classification and Labeling of Chemicals (GHS): In 2003, the United Nations established these global rules for how to convey information about the classification and degree of hazards for chemical substances.
+*5 Globally Harmonized System of Classification and Labeling of Chemicals (GHS): In 2003, the United Nations established these global rules for how to convey information about the classification and degree of hazards for chemical substance

 Providing Toxicological Information